iggy-smart/voice-alt/female-voice-en.md

 What you should avoid.

 ## +Why
-Why we are setting this goal
+Why we are setting this goal (R?)

 ## +Links
 Links/references to examples/guides

 # Overview
 ## These exercise are against
-- difference in vocal tract size changes during puberty period
+- difference in vocal tract size changes during male puberty period
 - articulation differences
 - behavior of making loud sounds
 - pitch difference